Join Deepak Chopra and Panache Desai at our gateway meditation and yoga event, Weekend Within:...

 Meditation brings us home to the peace of present moment awareness and gives us an experience of profound relaxation that dissolves fatigue and long-standing stresses.
 In our experience at the Chopra Center, the most powerful benefits of meditation come from having a regular, daily practice.

 The Chopra Center offers instruction in Primordial Sound Meditation, a mantra-based meditation practice that is easy for anyone can learn.
-You can receive instruction in Primordial Sound Meditation and your personal mantra at any Chopra Center program or event – or click here to find a Chopra Center–certified meditation teacher in your area.
+You can receive instruction in Primordial Sound Meditation and your personal mantra at any Chopra Center program – or click here to find a Chopra Center–certified meditation teacher in your area.

 Next to breathing, eating is our most vital bodily function.
 To create a healthy body and mind, our food must be nourishing.
 Ideal nutrition comes from consuming a variety of foods that are appropriately prepared and eaten with awareness.